11 Snakes You Might Meet In Belize

 Its body patterns, meanwhile, are more like a viper, with parched beige alternating against dark brown in zigzagging blotches.
 The pygmy snail sucker lays 2-5 eggs which hatch during the rainy season.

 One of Belize’s most adventurous and confident snakes.
-Salmon-bellied racers reach a maximum of 140cm, and are a fast-moving snake which slithers around inquisitively while flecking its tongue virtually non-stop.
+The salmon-bellied racer is a fast-moving species which slithers around inquisitively while flecking its tongue virtually non-stop.

 This species appears from eastern Mexico to central Panama.
 The concept of habitat is a complete joke to them, as salmon-bellied racers slither freely through fields, streets, back gardens, and forests without worrying.
 They’re also excellent climbers, and gather themselves comfortably on branches several metres high.